Rosanne Cash

 Rosanne Cash (born May 24, 1955) is an American singer-songwriter and author.
-She is the eldest daughter of country musician Johnny Cash and Vivian Liberto Cash Distin, Johnny Cash's first wife.
-Although she is often classified as a country artist, her music draws on many genres, including folk, pop, rock, blues, and most notably Americana.
-In the 1980s, she had a string of genre-crossing singles that entered both the country and pop charts, the most commercially successful being her 1981 breakthrough hit "Seven Year Ache", which topped the U.S. country singles chart and reached the Top 30 on the U.S. pop chart.
+She is the eldest daughter of country musician Johnny Cash and his first wife, Vivian Cash.

+Although Cash is often classified as a country artist, her music draws from many genres, including folk, pop, rock, blues, and in particular, Americana.
+In the 1980s, she had a string of genre-crossing singles that entered both the country and pop charts, the most commercially successful being her 1981 breakthrough hit "Seven Year Ache".
+It topped the U.S. country singles chart, and reached the Top 30 on the U.S. pop chart.

-In 1990, Cash released Interiors, a spare, introspective album which signaled a break from her pop country past.
-The following year she ended her marriage and moved from Nashville to New York City where she continues to write, record, and perform, having since released six albums, written three books, and edited a collection of short stories.
-Her fiction and essays have been published in The New York Times, Rolling Stone, The Oxford American, New York Magazine, and other periodicals and collections.
+In 1990, Cash released Interiors, a spare, introspective album that signaled a break from her pop-country past.
+The following year she ended her marriage to songwriter Rodney Crowell.

+She moved from Nashville to New York City.
+She has continued to write, record, and perform, having since released six albums, written three books, and edited a collection of short stories.
+Her fiction and essays have been published in The New York Times, Rolling Stone, the Oxford American, New York Magazine, and other periodicals and collections.

 Cash won a Grammy Award in 1985 for "I Don't Know Why You Don't Want Me" and has received 12 other Grammy nominations.
 She has had 11 No. 1 country hit singles, 21 Top 40 country singles, and two gold records.
-Cash was the 2014 recipient of Smithsonian magazine's American Ingenuity Award in the Performing Arts category.
-On February 8, 2015, Cash won three Grammy awards for Best Americana Album for The River & the Thread, Best American Roots Song with John Leventhal and Best American Roots Performance for A Feather's Not A Bird.
+Cash was the 2014 recipient of Smithsonian magazine's American Ingenuity Award, in the Performing Arts category.

+On February 8, 2015, Cash won three Grammy awards: for Best Americana Album for The River & the Thread; Best American Roots Song, with John Leventhal; and Best American Roots Performance for her album A Feather's Not A Bird.
 Cash was honored further in October that year, when she was inducted into the Nashville Songwriters Hall of Fame.